Keithagy/dsa-system-design/py/409_Longest_Palindrome/question.md

 [palindrome]{keyword="palindrome-string"}** that can be built with those letters.

-A palindrome is a string that reads the same forward and backward.

 Letters are **case sensitive**, for example, `"Aa"` is not considered a palindrome.

 **Example 1:**